What Is The Horse Freeze Branding Process?

 Chilling The Freeze Branding Iron

 After clipping the branding sites and chilling the branding iron, a hole was made in the cap of a quart bottle of 99% alcohol.
-The first horse to be branded was led into a pipe alleyway and his skin was liberally squirted / soaked with the alcohol.
+The first horse to be branded was led into a pipe alleyway and his skin at the branding site was liberally squirted / soaked with the alcohol.

 The freeze branding iron was applied IMMEDIATELY after the alcohol soak.